-On level one, there is an open-plan nurse's station overlooking the lounge, a secure medication/treatment room, and care home manager's office.
+The care centre on level one has been divided into smaller homesteads with their own dining and lounge area.
+There is an open-plan nurse's station near the two dining areas and two lounges, a secure medication/treatment room, and care home manager's meeting room.
 There is also a family room available.
 It was noted that there were a number of balconied rooms and a large balcony off the lounge area, where residents in the dual-purpose unit can look down into the Memory Care Unit courtyard.
 The service will need to consider how this is best managed to ensure the privacy and dignity of the residents that live in the Memory Care Unit.
 Residents are able to bring their own possessions into the home and are able to adorn their room as desired.
 External landscaping is completed with a number of areas for residents to enjoy.